pingcap/tidb-operator/en/restore-data-using-tidb-lightning.md

 TiDB Lightning Helm chart supports both local and remote data sources.

-* Local
+#### Local

 In the local mode, the backup data must be on one of the Kubernetes node.
 To enable this mode, set `dataSource.local.nodeName` to the node name and `dataSource.local.hostPath` to the path of the backup data.
 The path should contain a file named `metadata`.

-* Remote
+#### Remote

 Unlike the local mode, the remote mode needs to use [rclone](https://rclone.org) to download the backup tarball file from a network storage to a PV.
 Any cloud storage supported by rclone should work, but currently only the following have been tested: [Google Cloud Storage (GCS)](https://cloud.google.com/storage/), [Amazon S3](https://aws.amazon.com/s3/), [Ceph Object Storage](https://ceph.com/ceph-storage/object-storage/).

 To restore backup data from the remote source, take the following steps:

 1. Make sure that `dataSource.local.nodeName` and `dataSource.local.hostPath` in `values.yaml` are commented out.

+2. Grant permissions to remote storage access

+    Like restoring data using BR and Dumpling, when using Amazon S3 as the storage, there are three methods to grant permissions.
+The configuration varies with different methods.
+For details, see [Back up the TiDB Cluster on AWS using BR](backup-to-aws-s3-using-br.md#three-methods-to-grant-aws-account-permissions).
+If you use Ceph or GCS as the storage, you can only grant permissions by importing AccessKey and SecretKey.

+    * Grant permissions by importing AccessKey and SecretKey

+        If you use Amazon S3, Ceph, or GCS as the storage, grant permissions by importing AccessKey and SecretKey.

-    2. Create a `Secret` containing the rclone configuration.
+        1. Create a `Secret` configuration file `secret.yaml` containing the rclone configuration.
 A sample configuration is listed below.
 Only one cloud storage configuration is required.
-For other cloud storages, refer to [rclone documentation](https://rclone.org/).
-Using Amazon S3 as the storage is the same as restoring data using BR and Dumpling.

-        There are three methods to grant permissions.
-The configuration varies with different methods.
-For details, see [Backup the TiDB Cluster on AWS using BR](backup-to-aws-s3-using-br.md#three-methods-to-grant-aws-account-permissions).

-        * If you grant permissions by importing Amazon S3 AccessKey and SecretKey, or if you use Ceph or GCS as the storage, use the following configuration:

             {{< copyable "" >}}